1m5/1m5-java/README.md

 at: info@1m5.io

 ## Fund Raising
-1M5 is funded entirely through donations, support, and volunteers.
+1M5 is supported entirely through gifting and volunteers.
+No funds from investors have been nor will be taken.

 ## Threats & Counter Measures
 Censorship attempts can be made in a myriad of ways and are ever changing as technology changes and attackers grow in experience.